CntChen/spring-rest-service-test/README.md

 # spring-rest-service-test
 learning java.

-for war and tomcat deployment:
+this branch is for jar, for war and tomcat deployment:
 > https://github.com/CntChen/spring-rest-service-test/tree/war-tomcat

 ## environment